Learn About Cerebral Arteriovenous Malformation

 What are the causes of Cerebral Arteriovenous Malformation?

 The exact cause of cerebral AVM is unknown, however growing evidence suggests a genetic cause.
-An AVM occurs when arteries in the brain connect directly to nearby veins without having the normal small vessels (capillaries) between them.
+An AVM occurs when arteries in the brain connect directly to nearby veins without having the normal small blood vessels (capillaries) between them.

 AVMs vary in size and location in the brain.